EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/14_component_architecture/README.md

 → **Done when** `dataTable.spec.ts` is green: the three slots, the empty state, and a header that sorts one way then the other.

-### 4. Unify what is truly duplicated — and only that
+### 4. Unify what is truly duplicated — and only that — then wire the views

 `InvoiceTable.vue` and `PaymentTable.vue` hold two kinds of duplication, and they do not get the same treatment: